Revision Date: 250331

 The "MAX" Audio Processor - Pricing and Availability

-The Max Audio Processor, Series 500, is available in several different models.
+The Max Audio Processor, Series 500, has been available in several different models.
 Each model is provided as a kit of parts, with printed circuit boards and documentation, everything needed except an enclosure and power transformer.
 These two items must be selected separately, or obtained locally by the builder.
-Available kit models are 510, 520, 530, 540 and 540L (Lite); the various features are described below:
+Available kit models are 500, 510, 520, 530, 540 and 540L (Lite); the various features are described below:

 All 500-series kits include all the features of the previous model 500, but each adds some incremental feature updates.
 Version 500 was the first to eliminate hand wiring of the front panel controls, introducing a new “front panel interface” printed circuit board that completed all the panel interconnections, using pin connectors and prefabricated ribbon cables between the front panel board and the main processor board.